 What does this resource contain?

 The tutorial library contains an evergreen library of videos by Drew Spence, Peter von Stackelberg, Tasos Anastasiades and other artists going over techniques and workflows creating story-telling artwork (including comics and graphic novels).
 The collection is evergreen, where new tutorials will be added from time to time.
-At the time of writing there are 38 sets of video classes.
+At the time of writing there are 38 videos (over 90 hours) of recorded online classes.

 Also embedded is a private forum for visual narrative artists.
 Here you have the opportunity to reach out to other visual narratives that will have similar aspirations to you.